-If the FDA revokes its approval of either Avastin or capecitabine, we will not be able to market CRLX101 in combination with such revoked therapeutic.
-If safety or efficacy issues arise with Avastin or capecitabine or any other therapeutics that we seek to combine with our product candidates in the future, we may experience significant regulatory delays, and the FDA may require us to redesign or terminate the applicable clinical trials.
-Moreover, if Avastin or capecitabine were to receive regulatory approval in combination with a different therapeutic in any indication for which we are pursuing approval, such approval could impact the feasibility and design of any subsequent clinical trials that we may seek to conduct evaluating CRLX101 in combination with Avastin or capecitabine, as applicable.
-If capecitabine and radiotherapy is replaced as the standard of care for treatment of neoadjuvant rectal cancer, the results, if any, of the ongoing IST or our planned company-sponsored clinical trial in neoadjuvant rectal cancer may be less meaningful, and the FDA may require us to conduct additional clinical trials of CRLX101 prior to any regulatory approval in this indication.
-In addition, if manufacturing, cost or other issues result in a supply shortage of Avastin, capecitabine or any other combination therapeutics, we may not be able to complete clinical development of CRLX101 on our current timeline or at all.
+If the FDA revokes its approval of Avastin, paclitaxel, or any other approved therapeutic that we use in combination therapy with CRLX101, then we will not be able to market CRLX101 in combination with that agent.
+If safety or efficacy issues arise with such combination agent, we may experience significant regulatory delays, and the FDA may require us to redesign or terminate the applicable clinical trials.
+Moreover, if Avastin, paclitaxel, or another potential combination agent for CRLX101, for instance, were to receive regulatory approval in combination with a different therapeutic in any indication for which we are pursuing approval, such approval could impact the feasibility and design of any subsequent clinical trials that we may seek to conduct evaluating CRLX101 in combination with such agent.
+In addition, if manufacturing, cost or other issues result in a supply shortage of Avastin, paclitaxel or any other combination agent, we may not be able to complete clinical development of CRLX101 on our current timeline or at all.

-Even if CRLX101 were to receive regulatory approval and be commercialized for use in combination with Avastin or capecitabine or another therapeutic, we would continue to be subject to the risk that the FDA could revoke its approval of Avastin or capecitabine, that safety, efficacy, manufacturing, cost or supply issues could arise with one of these therapeutic agents, or that capecitabine and radiotherapy may be replaced as the standard of care in patients with neoadjuvant rectal cancer.
+Even if CRLX101 were to receive regulatory approval and be commercialized for use in combination with an approved combination agent, we would continue to be subject to the risk that the FDA could revoke its approval of such agent, that safety, efficacy, manufacturing, cost or supply issues could arise with one of these therapeutic agents.
 This could result in CRLX101 being removed from the market or being less successful commercially.